Economics of Nuclear Power

 • In assessing the economics of nuclear power, decommissioning and waste disposal costs are fully taken into account.

-• Nuclear power plant construction is typical of large infrastructure projects around the world, whose costs and delivery challenges tend to be underestimated.
+• Nuclear power plant construction is typical of large infrastructure projects around the world, whose costs and delivery challenges tend to be under-estimated.

 For information on financing specifically, please see information page on Financing Nuclear Energy.